O Lucky Man!: Plot

-The film then cuts to five years on, when Travis has finished his sentence, become a model prisoner, and converted to humanism.
-He is quickly faced with a bewildering series of assaults upon his new-found idealism, culminating in a scene in which he is attacked by down-and-outs whom he has been trying to help.
+Five years later Travis has finished his sentence, become a model prisoner, and converted to humanism.
+He is quickly faced with a bewildering series of assaults upon his new-found idealism ("Look Over Your Shoulder").
+While stopping at a slum in London's outskirts he finds out that Patricia and her wealthy husband — whom Patricia married for financial stability while cheating on him with Travis — have lost all of their money and are living in extreme poverty.
+Travis' misadventures culminate in him being attacked by down-and-outs he had been trying to help.